google/weather-tools/CONTRIBUTING.md

 ## Versions & Releasing

 We aim to represent the version of each tool using [semver.org](https://semver.org/) semantic versions.
-To that end, let's abide by the following pattern:
+To that end, we will abide by the following pattern:

 - When making a change to a particular tool, please remember to update its semantic version in the `setup.py` file.
 - The version for _all the tools_ should be incremented on update to _any_ tool.
 If one tool changes, the